 It’s an epic mission that takes him into the unforgiving Tasmanian wilderness again and again.
 Those long nights have been rewarded with incredible photographs, but also experiences few people will have.

 Aaron is a self-taught photographer with an obsession for beaches and mountains.
-I began following his journey last year; mesmerised by the moments captured in his images and the insight into his adventures that Aaron shares with his posts.
-His Instragram and Facebook feeds are a spectacular collection of colour – sunrises, sunsets, and the elusive southern lights.
+I began following his journey last year – mesmerised by the moments captured in his images and the insight into his adventures shared with his posts.
+His Instagram and Facebook feeds are a spectacular collection of colour – sunrises, sunsets, and the elusive southern lights.
 But this is not a photographer snapping away hoping to get as many ‘likes’ as possible.
 Aaron feels strongly about the places he photographs, and his motivation and story is as fascinating as the images he takes.

 He’s witnessed first light from one of the state’s highest mountains several times.
 He talks of being so moved by the sights before him that he can’t concentrate to take a picture.
 He’s stood under a Milky Way so bright he’s reluctant to share his photographs of it because he doubts anyone would believe they were real.
 And he’s spent hours driving the windy road from Burnie to Cradle Mountain and hiking in the dark to take that one shot.